-Charter Oak State College recorded an operating loss of \$12.9 million during the year ended June 30, 2022.
-The primary contributing factors of the increase in loss year over year relates to decreased revenue.
-In addition, State appropriations and Pell Grant revenue are classified as non-operating revenues under GASB 35 although the expenditures of these resources on personnel, non-capital equipment, depreciation and scholarships are an operating expense contributing to the operating loss.
+COSC recorded an operating loss of \$9.5 million during the year ended June 30, 2023.
+The primary contributing factor of operating losses is that State appropriations and Pell Grant revenue are classified as non-operating revenues under GASB 35 although the expenditures of these resources on personnel, non-capital equipment, depreciation and scholarships are an operating expense.
+In the current fiscal year, greater amounts of student aid were considered non-operating when compared with the prior fiscal year.

-Government grant revenues are comprised of the federally funded Supplemental Education Opportunity Grant ("SEOG") and the Adult Education grants together with other state government grants which fund various program-related activities.
-Government grant revenues at June 30, 2022 were \$0.6 million with federal and state dollars consistent with the previous fiscal year.
-Additional operating revenues were down \$0.1 million from 2021 due to strategic targets for departments partnering with institutional entities.
+Government grant revenues are comprised of the federally funded Supplemental Education Opportunity Grant ("SEOG") and the Adult Education grants together with other state government grants which fund various program-related activities which remained consistent between years.
+Additional operating revenues were up \$0.1 million from 2022 due to strategic initiatives related to non-governmental grants and miscellaneous operating income.

-The State general fund appropriation for salaries and associated State of Connecticut reimbursements to cover fringe benefit increased by 8% in 2022.
-Charter Oak received bond fund appropriations of \$0.3 million as compared to the no allocation in 2021.
-Other non-operating activity in fiscal year 2022 was limited to income earned on cash balances invested by the State treasurer's office.
+The State general fund appropriation for salaries and associated State of Connecticut reimbursements to cover fringe benefit increased by 14% in 2023.
+COSC received bond fund appropriations of \$6.5 million as compared to \$0.3 in 2022 for the construction of the College's new headquarters.
+Other revenue activity in fiscal year 2023 consisted of Pell grant revenue and income earned on cash balances invested by the State treasurer's office.

-Total operating expenses for fiscal year 2022 were \$21.3 million.
-This reflects an operating expense decrease of 8% from \$23.2 million in fiscal year 2021.
-The decrease in fiscal year 2022 reflects an overall decrease in pension and other post retirement benefits recorded as fringe expenditures.
+Total operating expenses for fiscal year 2023 were \$17 million.
+This reflects an operating expense decrease of 19% from \$21.3 million in fiscal year 2022.
+The decrease in fiscal year 2023 reflects an overall decrease in pension and other post-retirement benefits recorded as fringe expenditures.

-2022 OPERATING EXPENSES BY NATURAL AND FUNCTIONAL CLASSIFICATION (in thousands)
+2023 OPERATING EXPENSES BY NATURAL AND FUNCTIONAL CLASSIFICATION (in thousands)